Flugmango/GlobeVR/README.md

 - Population Icon designed by Freepik from Flaticon
 - Flag Icon designed by  Madebyolive from Flaticon
 - Weather Icons designed by Madebyoliver from Flaticon and modified by GlobeVR
-- Exit Icon designed by Freepic from Flaticon by GlobeVR
+- Exit Icon designed by Freepic from Flaticon and modified by GlobeVR